the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Entering Grid

 If this is your very first time in a TDF fleet make sure to notify the FC.
 He will usually help you!
 If not, once you have your fleet invite you can either join the fleet in the current site, by warping to the FC.
 Or wait at the next acceleration gate before the fleet arrives, by warping to the latest align to.
 If you are joining the fleet mid site, **you must warp to FC again**.
-If you are at the correct site you will be unable to warp and your ship will tell you it has natural phenomenon.
+If you are at the correct site you will be unable to warp and your ship will tell you it has the **natural phenomenon** error message.
 If you warp to the latest align to broadcast, you must wait for the fleet to arrive.
 Once you are at the correct site, ask for gate status or wait for FC to call the gate status.

-When you ask for gate status do not say the colors.
+When you ask for gate status **do not say any colors**.
 There might be someone else waiting at a gate.
-If all they hear is "green." you might owe them a new ship.
+If all they hear is "green" you might owe them a new ship.

 **RED** = Do not use any acceleration gates.
-**GREEN** = Take the gate once you are sure you are at the correct site by warping to FC and you have natural phenomenon.
+**GREEN** = Take the gate once you are sure you are at the correct site by warping to FC and you have **natural phenomenon**.

 If you are unsure; **ALWAYS** warp to the FC, if you at the correct site you will not move, if you at the wrong site you will warp to the correct one.